February 23, 2016

 With a grand total of twelve nominations at this year’s awards, the icy and painfully visceral Western has been lauded as a sensory marvel, a hypnotic entwining of moving image and sound.
 Following last year’s success with the equally audio-visual Birdman, wayward auteur Iñárritu is expected to sweep up again.
 And yet, because Sakamoto layered his work with that of the other composers, the soundtrack is ineligible to compete as per the Academy rules.

-To that end, we caught up with long-time collaborators Ryuichi Sakamoto and Carsten Nicolai (Alva Noto) to learn about how the soundtrack was made.
+To that end, I caught up with long-time collaborators Ryuichi Sakamoto and Carsten Nicolai (Alva Noto) to learn about how the soundtrack was made.

 Photograph: Jasper Berbaum

 Ryuichi, the project started with you – with Carsten and then also Bryce later called upon.
 When did Iñárritu initially get in touch?